cake-build/cake-action/README.md

     uses: cake-build/cake-action@v2
 ```

 The Cake action will look for a script named `build.cake` in your repository's root directory and run it for you using the [Cake Tool](https://www.nuget.org/packages/Cake.Tool/).
+If you are using a [Cake Frosting](https://cakebuild.net/docs/running-builds/runners/cake-frosting) project, the `csproj-path` parameter must be specified and the `script-path` is ignored.

-All output from the Cake script will be automatically redirected to the build log for inspection.
+All output from the Cake script or Cake Frosting project will be automatically redirected to the build log for inspection.

 ## Inputs